AdamHolwerda/bloom-cli/README.md

 ###Exclude some sheets

 In Ulysses, just add the `%` symbol in the title of any of your sheets.
 These files will be created but excluded from the index file, so they won't show on the list.
 I chose a `%` symbol because it means "unfinished" to me.
 If you're 99% done with something you're still not done with it.

+##Show words?
+Or nah

+One of the questions the program will ask you is if you'd like to show words next to the links on the index page.
+Say yeah if yean and nah if nah

 ##Now what?